 Florida seaports are among the busiest in the nation and serve markets in the Caribbean, Central and South America, Europe and the Far East.
 Cargo activities account for approximately 9 percent of Florida’s Gross Domestic Product.
 As global trade routes shift and re-align, Florida ports are prepared to expand international trade opportunities.

-With more than 150,000 Floridians employed in almost 8,500 distribution and logistics companies, the state offers a workforce with the unique skills required by this sector.
-The workforce is well educated, with 44 percent holding an Associate’s degree or higher and one-third having a Bachelor’s or graduate degree, and nearly 30 percent of residents speaking a language other than English.
+With more than 160,000 Floridians employed in over 8,800 distribution and logistics companies, the state offers a workforce with the unique skills required by this sector.
+The workforce is well educated, with 34 percent holding an Associate’s degree or higher and more than one-quarter having a Bachelor’s or graduate degree, and nearly 30 percent of residents speaking a language other than English.
 These may be some of the reasons the state’s workforce ranked third nationally in CNBC’s “Top States for Doing Business” in 2012.